fleeasura123/python-backend-template/README.md

 Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6OCwiZXhwIjoxNzA3ODM0MzQ0fQ.zl-Z2-OmM4ccH3YO0JJjHY1Z5Lz3PhRy1JHiiA4p16g
 ```

-How to get the token?
+:key: How to get the token?
 ---
 You can get the token by logging in: